 The ultimate craftsman, creator of all mountains and canyons.
 Blessed the black dragon Neltharion, who later became Deathwing, with dominance over the earth and the deep places of the world, and empowered the Keeper Archaedas.

-- Drop the Hammer: His Weapon of Choice, the blacksmithing hammer Vulraiis.
+- Drop the Hammer: His weapon, the blacksmithing hammer Vulraiis.

 - Super Empowering: During the battle against Argus, Khaz'goroth can "titanforge" the players, as long as they collect enough energy for him to do so.